peremunoz/CFG-Simplification/README.md

 # CFG Simplification
- Program that simplifies a Context Free Grammar.
+Program that simplifies a Context Free Grammar, removing the useless symbols.
 # How to use it
 Just execute the main.py program and follow the terminal instructions.
 Very easy :P